-El Camino College participates in The Great California ShakeOut"Drop, Cover, and Hold On" drill every October.
+El Camino College participates in The Great California ShakeOut "Drop, Cover, and Hold On" drill every October.
+During the COVID-19 pandemic, this drill may be virtual.
 The entire campus community is directed to participate in this drill, which includes building evacuations.
 This test is announced to the campus community with a series of emails, which also gives instructions regarding what to do in an earthquake and during the drill.
-Information regarding this drill can be found here: www.elcamino.edu/about/depts/safetyhealth/shakeout/index.aspx
+Information regarding this drill can be found here: www.elcamino. edu/departments/safety-health/shakeout/index.aspx

-The itinerary for the Great California ShakeOut Drill is as follows:
+The itinerary for an on campus Great California ShakeOut Drill is as follows:

-- 1. Alerts will sound from the Police vehicles throughout campus and receive information on your telephone.
-This simulates the beginning of a major earthquake. - 2.
-Stay calm and suck, cover and hold on until further notice.
-Take refuge under a sturdy object. - 3.
-After approximately one minute, the earthquake simulation will end and you should shelter in place until you receive further notice. - 4.
-When given notice or when the fire alarms activate, you will begin to evacuate in an orderly manner to the building's designated assembly area. - 5.
-As you begin to evacuate, take direction to your assembly area from your building's emergency responders. - 6.
-Stay in your assembly area until given notice by the Building Captain to return to the building.
+1. Alerts will sound from the Police vehicles throughout campus and receive information on your telephone.
+This simulates the beginning of a major earthquake.

+2. Stay calm and suck, cover and hold on until further notice.
+Take refuge under a sturdy object.

+3. After approximately one minute, the earthquake simulation will end and you should shelter in place until you receive further notice.

+4. When given notice or when the fire alarms activate, you will begin to evacuate in an orderly manner to the building's designated assembly area.

+5. As you begin to evacuate, take direction to your assembly area from your building's emergency responders.

+6. Stay in your assembly area until given notice by the Building Captain to return to the building.